zaxguo/p1-kernel/docs/ssh-proxy.md

 ![](vscode-remove-ssh.png)

-### Warning - disable any other VSCode extensions
+### Warning - 3rd party VSCode extensions

-Please disable any other VSCode extensions no mentioned above.
-Especially, if you have C/C++ extensions, disable them.
-When opening a large codebase on the server, these extensions will consume lots of resources and hang the server.
+When opening a large codebase on the server, these extensions may consume lots of resources and hang the server.
 This happened repeatedly before.

 If that happens, TAs have to manually kill your server processes.